Morgan Stanley Women’s Business Alliance and Emerging Women Leaders in the Community

 Thank you to all involved and thank you to Nusrat for her strength, ambition and desire for others to learn from her life experiences”.

-ELBA are proud to have been able to find Nusrat the support she needed both to develop as a professional and to enable her to continue serve her community through Chadwell Heath Asian Women’s Network.
+ELBA is proud to have been able to find Nusrat the support she needed both to develop as a professional and to enable her to continue serve her community through Chadwell Heath Asian Women’s Network.
 We are about to launch the third edition of the Morgan Stanley Women’s Business Alliance and Emerging Women Leaders in the Community Executive Partnerships Programme and are really excited about the prospect of creating a new set of partnerships that have as much impact as Nusrat and Jayne have had on one another.